SKT-AI-LABS/.github/profile/README.md

 | 🎯 **Accuracy** | Zero-hallucination mandate with advanced instruction-following |
 | 🌐 **Multilingual** | Hindi, English, Hinglish, and Indic language support |

+Our Target is To reach 146 Trillon tokens Database

 ---

 ## 🚀 Model Portfolio